bjcairns/ukbschemas/README.md

   - To avoid redunancy, category parent-child relationships have been moved to table `categories`, as column `parent_id`, from table `catbrowse` (which has been deleted).
+  - Reference to the category to which a field belongs is in the `main_category` column in the `fields` schema, but has been renamed to `category_id` for consistency with the `categories` schema.
   - The value types described [on the UKB Showcase](http://biobank.ctsu.ox.ac.uk/crystal/help.cgi?cd=value_type) have been added manually to a table `valuetypes` and appropriate ID